 Katherina Grace Thomas writes about global health, human rights and other things, with a focus on West Africa.
-She was the founding editor of Ebola Deeply, a platform that charted the course of the Ebola outbreak, bridging the gap between affected West African communities, international readers and the global public health sector.
+She is a 2017 Logan Nonfiction Fellow at the Carey Institute for Global Good, and was the founding editor of Ebola Deeply, a platform that charted the course of the Ebola outbreak, bridging the gap between affected West African communities, international readers and the global public health sector.

-Her long-form work on Liberia and Libya has been recommended by The New Yorker, The New York Times and Longreads.
-Her writing has been published by The Independent, Reuters, BBC, Guernica, The Economist, The Guardian, Financial Times and others.
-She has reported from more than 20 countries in Africa, and she works in English and French.
+Her long-form journalism has been recommended by The New York Times, The New Yorker and Longreads.
+Her work has been published by The Independent, Reuters, BBC, Guernica, The Economist, The Guardian, Financial Times and others.
+She has reported from more than 20 countries in Africa, in both English and French.
 She is a member of the British Medical Journalists' Association.